Alvin and the Chipmunks Meet Frankenstein: Production

 The film was in production around 1998 alongside direct-to-video sequels to An American Tail.
-Universal Home Entertainment acquired the home video rights for The Chipmunk Adventure in the hopes of creating long lasting direct-to-video film series matching the success of The Land Before Time.
+Universal Home Entertainment acquired the home video rights for The Chipmunk Adventure in the hopes of creating a long-lasting direct-to-video film series matching the success of The Land Before Time.

 Songs

 All original songs written by Michele Brourman and Amanda McBroom.
 Soundtrack available on MCA Records.